anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 Dataproc Serverless Spark Interactive is serverless Dataproc managed infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
 The following are steps to author Spark code in an interactive fashion in a Spark notebook on GCP-

 #### 1a.
 Create the notebook instance
-1. Create a Vertex AI managed notebook instance (one time)
+1. Create a Vertex AI Workbench managed notebook instance (one time)
 2. Open JupyterLab in #1

 #### 1b.
 Create the Serverless Spark Interactive session in Jupyterlab